mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 Allows you to make something happen when the mouse hovers over any tile.
 Useful for showing item icons or text on the mouse.

+### public virtual void MouseOverFar(int i, int j, int type)

+Allows you to make something happen when the mouse hovers over any tile, even when the player is far away.
+Useful for showing what's written on signs, etc.

 ### public virtual bool AutoSelect(int i, int j, int type, Item item)

 Allows you to determine whether the given item can become selected when the cursor is hovering over a tile and the auto selection hotkey is pressed.